brndnmtthws/brndn-io/content/posts/if-you-care-about-privacy/index.md

 Additionally, reward companies that _do_ care about your privacy by buying their products.

-The market has responded somewhat since this article was first written.
-Privacy-focused alternatives have gained ground in multiple categories: DuckDuckGo for search, Brave for browsing, ProtonMail for email, and Bitwarden for password management.
-Supporting these alternatives helps build a more privacy-respecting tech ecosystem.
+At least there are better options now than when I first wrote this.
+DuckDuckGo for search, Brave for browsing, ProtonMail for email, and Bitwarden for password management are all solid picks.

 ## If You Aren't Paying for a Product, You _Are_ the Product